Guymer/wcpwg/README.md

 5. Compare the output between versions (by running `join -t, createMask1.csv createMask2.csv > createMask.csv`)
 6. Convert all generated PBM images to PNG images (by running [convertPBMtoPNG.sh](convertPBMtoPNG.sh))
 7. Convert all generated PPM images to PNG images (by running [convertPPMtoPNG.sh](convertPPMtoPNG.sh))
+8. Convert the sequence of PPM images to a GIF image (by running `convert createMask3_mask????.ppm createMask3.gif`)

 ## To Do